 We set bold targets at Unilever, and logistics is no exception.
 By 2020 we believe we will have cut our logistics carbon emissions by 40% compared to a 2010 baseline.
 At the end of 2018 we hit 38%.
-Our ambition is to be carbon neutral before 2030.
 It’s been a long hard road to get to where we are today.
 To reach zero emissions the world has a lot further to travel.

 In logistics, costs and carbon go hand in hand.
 In most cases, activities that cut costs also reduce emissions.
 Our strategy rests on two pillars: reducing the kilometres we need to travel and greening the kilometres we have to travel.
 It’s seen us developing ways to fill our trucks more efficiently and shrink the distances travelled across our network.